fzakaria/fzakaria.com/_posts/2026-08-19-three-ways-to-smuggle-sqlite-into-nix.md

 **That is a real full SQLite** with all the bells and whistles: query planner, aggregates and subqueries, b-tree descent through an index, executing inside the Nix evaluator.
 All through WebAssembly. 🤯

-Every one of those answers is byte-identical to what the `sqlite3` CLI gives for the same query.
+Every one of those answers is bit-identical to what the `sqlite3` CLI gives for the same query.

 ## Benchmark